 Pictures are drawn and painted on stretched and dried skins.
-These are usually very ancient.
+These are usually very ancient method in Mongolian hide and leather crafts.

-Leather and hide embossing is created by soaking leather and em bossing it according to the creating figure, using a traditional embossing tool made of cattle and deer horns.
+Mongolian leather and hid crafts are created by soaking leather and em bossing it according to the creating figure, using a traditional embossing tool made of cattle and deer horns.
 After this, it is smoked in a special kiln and various leather straps are stitched on as necessary.By hide embossing, Mongolians make a variety of containers, including canteens, flasks and flagons, which have capacities ranging from 100 grams to 100 litres.
 They went by a variety of names, including khökhüür (milk skin), eemtei (hide flask with embossed sides), khetevch (flint-case), khönög (large-hide skin), borvi (small-hide skin),tüngertseg, and dashmag (hide flask).

 The and stamped with designs.
 This flask is made from the neck or back dašmag or the hidden flask is a peculiar bag which is embossed part of the hide of an ox or cow without a warbler’s hole.
 In order to make this flask, the flesh, meat and hair are scraped off and stretched out with tools.
 Before the hide becomes dry, it is cut according to an appropriate design; the cut hide is then soaked and stitched with a whipstitch.
 After careful stitching, the hide-flask is filled with sands and then branded with shapes resembling those given to domesticated animals.
 These shapes, made into the neck and sides of the flask, include the zooson khee (circular coin-shaped pattern, representing wealth), üülen khee (cloud-shaped pattern), khos khee (a pair of signs), guramsan zagas (three fish), ölzii utas (sign of luck), tümennasan khee (sign of great luck), the sign of the sun and moon, ugalz (spiral pattern of flowers), khaan buguivch (khaan’s bracelet), and khüi modon khee (sign of an umbilical chord).